meonkeys/the-mesos-book/README.md

 # Why pandoc markdown?

 * Less features than, for instance, LaTeX, but way simpler.
-* Easily create beautiful ebooks.
+* Allows for easy creation of beautiful ebooks.